sayanlp99/bits_notes/sem2/devops/devops.md

 #### **2. Git Reset**

-- While `git reset` can undo commits and remove them from history, it’s less safe than `revert` as it can lead to losing changes.
+- While `git reset` can undo commits and remove them from history, it's less safe than `revert` as it can lead to losing changes.

 #### **1. Overview of Git Reset**
 The `git reset` command is used to undo changes in Git repositories.
 It can operate in three modes: **soft**, **mixed**, and **hard**, each of which affects the commit history, staging index, and working directory in different ways.